 The seat adjustment straps allow you to adjust the depth of the seat.
-You can control the angle of the seat in the seating position with these straps.
+You can control the angle of the seat in the seating position with the straps close to the side pockets.
 To get the optimum setting you can loosen these straps to the maximum in the sitting position and start pulling the straps until you get the comfort from the back support depending on the flying style of the pilot.